2023 Indonesian men's Proliga: Schedule and venues

-The 2023 Indonesian men's Proliga take place in eight cities.
-The regular season held from 5 January to 19 February 2023 which take place in six cities, namely Bandung, Purwokerto, Palembang, Gresik, Malang and Yogyakarta.
+The 2023 Indonesian men's Proliga took place in eight cities.
+The regular season was held from 5 January to 19 February 2023 and took place in six cities, Bandung, Purwokerto, Palembang, Gresik, Malang and Yogyakarta.

-The final round which held from 23 February to 19 March 2023 take place in four cities, namely Gresik, Semarang, Solo and Yogyakarta.
-The following is the schedule and venues for the 2023 Indonesian men's Proliga:
+The final round, held from 23 February to 19 March 2023, took place in four cities, Gresik, Semarang, Solo and Yogyakarta.
+The following are the schedule and venues for the 2023 Indonesian men's Proliga.